Important Environmental Portrait Photography Techniques and Tips

 Portrait photography isn’t just about technical ability and using the right equipment.
 Capturing a person’s character in a photograph takes a very special approach.
 Massive improvements can be made to portrait photographs by making relatively simple changes.

 Mangyan Woman from Mindoro (photo courtesy of Journeying Pinay)

 The following photography tips will give an instant lift to your photographs of people.

 Kid in Mt Timbak in Kabayan Benguet (photo by Dongho of EscapeIslands.com)

 1) Photograph the subject in their own environment.

-Many people don’t like being in a studio, and they don’t appear relaxed and comfortable in this environment.
-Photographing people in their own environment will lead to more natural looking pictures.
+Many people don’t like being in a studio and don’t appear relaxed and comfortable in this environment.
+Photographing people in their own environment will lead to more natural-looking pictures.
 You can illustrate someone’s personality with the things they keep around them.
 For example, photographing a musician with their instruments will create a far more effective portrait than a shot taken in a photographic studio.